thegetty/ancient-glass/content/intro.md

 The material used is a kind of enamel, pulverized glass of the desired hue mixed with a liquid.
 The mixture is painted on the vessel, which is then heated so that the decoration can fuse to its surface.[^88] Among the earliest Roman glass vessels decorated with enamel are bowls, such as {% cat '2003.294' %}, made between about 40 and 60 CE; these may be one of the forms of painted glass that attracted Pliny’s attention.[^89]

 There are known examples of gilded vessels and plaques from the first and second centuries CE.
-In that period gilding was done after \[\[annealing\]\] and involved the application of gold leaf onto the surface to be decorated; the design details were then engraved with a pointed tool.[^90]
+In that period gilding was done after {% def 'anneal' 'annealing' %} and involved the application of gold leaf onto the surface to be decorated; the design details were then engraved with a pointed tool.[^90]

 Finally, the decorations on some third-century vessel lids were cold-painted.
 To keep the decoration protected from damage—to which it was particularly susceptible because of its means of production—the design was painted in reverse on the inside surface of the lid, intended to be viewed through the glass.[^91]